An Approach to Causal Inference over Stochastic Networks: Case-Study of Smoking Behavior within a High School

+In our framing the outputs are posterior distributions of causal estimands.
+For information we also show the results of the MRF model, with parameters estimated through maximum pseudo-likelihood estimation and potential outcomes derived from these as in \cite{tchetgen2020}.
+In line with the known bias of pseudo likelihood estimates for ERGM \citep{vanDuijn2009} we believe this method will perform poorly.

-We used a version of the exchange algorithm \cite{Murray2006}, with an extension which allows for efficient sampling from the ERNM posterior.
+We used a version of the exchange algorithm \citep{Murray2006}, with an extension which allows for efficient sampling from the ERNM posterior.
 The development is given in the supplement.
 While informative priors are compatible with the computational framework, here we report based on a uniform prior over all parameters.
-The results do not appear to be sensitive to the choice of prior (see the supplement for a discussion).
+The results do not appear to be sensitive to the choice of prior.

-Table \ref{tab:add_health_models} gives a summary of the posterior distributions each of the models, showing the posterior means with the posterior standard errors in parentheses.
+Table \ref{tab:add_health_models} gives a summary of the posterior distributions for each of the models, showing the posterior means with the posterior standard errors in parentheses.
 We note that parameters should not be compared across models, as the functional forms are different, we show this table to summarize the posteriors, but to also highlight the differences between the models.
-We were not able to fit the corresponding MRF model to these data as, as expected, it displayed degeneracy \citep{handcock2003, fellows2012}.

-For GWESP and GWDEG terms decay parameters were fixed at \(0.5\).
-The use of these geometrically weighted terms is in part required to avoid degeneracy issues \citep{handcock2003, snijders2006}, but also implicitly induces the social circuit dependence assumption for the ERGM, rather than the more restrictive Markov assumption.
+For GWESP and geometrically weighted degree (GWDEG) terms decay parameters were fixed at \(0.5\).
+The use of these geometrically weighted terms is in part necessary to avoid degeneracy issues \citep{handcock2003, snijders2006}, but also implicitly induces the social circuit dependence assumption for the ERGM, rather than the more restrictive Markov assumption.
 However we used the ERNM style homophily terms \citep{fellows2012} for both the ERNM and ERGM model, which in fact induce non local dependencies.
 Thus the dependence structures of the edges in these models are unknown and best described as ``complex''.
 In addition we enforce homogeneity in school grade for the edgewise shared partners in the GWESP term as there is a very strong grade structure to transitivity in this network.

-We do not interpret the posteriors directly, rather make comparison through the main effect of gender and the smoker peer effect on the smoker status of a node.
+We do not interpret the posterior parameter distributions directly, rather we make comparison through the smoker peer effect on the smoker status of a node.